HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Preliminaries

 \subsection{Speculative Decoding}

-Speculative decoding~\cite{chen2023acceleratinglargelanguagemodel, leviathan2023fastinferencetransformersspeculative} is a leading technique for accelerating autoregressive decoding in LLMs, enabling faster text generation while guaranteeing the output tokens follow the exact probability distribution of the target LLM.
-It uses a lightweight draft model to propose a sequence of $k$ candidate tokens, $\hat{T}_{j+1:j+k}$, following a prefix $T_{1:j}$.
-The target model then processes this entire draft in a single parallel forward pass.
-Drafted tokens are validated sequentially: token $\hat{t}_{j+i}$ is accepted with probability $A_j = \min \left(1, \frac{p_{j+i}(\hat{t}_{j+i})}{\hat{p}_{j+i}(\hat{t}_{j+i})}\right)$, where $p$ and $\hat{p}$ are the target and draft model distributions, respectively.
-If accepted, validation continues; if rejected, a token is sampled from the residual distribution $p_{j+i} - \hat{p}_{j+i}$ to maintain fidelity, and subsequent draft tokens are discarded.
-Decoding then resumes from position $j+i$.
+Speculative decoding~\cite{chen2023acceleratinglargelanguagemodel, leviathan2023fastinferencetransformersspeculative} accelerates autoregressive LLM inference while preserving the exact target model probability distribution.
+A lightweight draft model proposes $k$ candidate tokens $\hat{T}_{j+1:j+k}$ following prefix $T_{1:j}$, which the target model processes in parallel.
+In the \emph{verification stage}, tokens are validated sequentially: $\hat{t}_{j+i}$ is accepted with probability $A_{j+i} = \min \left(1, \frac{p_{j+i}(\hat{t}_{j+i})}{\hat{p}_{j+i}(\hat{t}_{j+i})}\right)$, where $p$ and $\hat{p}$ denote target and draft distributions.
+Upon rejection, a token is sampled from residual distribution $p_{j+i} - \hat{p}_{j+i}$ to maintain fidelity, subsequent drafts are discarded, and decoding resumes from $j+i$.